devanlai/dapboot/README.md

 ### Switching to the bootloader
-The bootloader can be built to look for arbitrary patterns, but the default for the STM32F103 target looks for a magic value stored in the RTC backup registers.
+The bootloader can be built to look for arbitrary patterns, but the default looks for a magic value stored in the RTC backup registers.
 Writing the magic value and then resetting will run the bootloader instead of the main application.

-The bootloader currently looks for `0x544F` in RTC backup register 1 and `0x4F42` in RTC backup register 0 (together they spell "BOOT" in ASCII).
+In version v1.11 and earlier, the bootloader for STM32F103 targets looks for `0x544F` in RTC backup register 1 and `0x4F42` in RTC backup register 0 (together they spell "BOOT" in ASCII).
+In the current master branch and any subsequent releases, the bootloader will only use RTC backup register 0 and check for `0x4F42` on targets with 16-bit backup registers and `0x544F4F42` on targets with 32-bit backup registers.

+The backup register and bootloader command word can be customized with the `REG_BOOT` and `CMD_BOOT` defines respectively.

 You can also use a button to stay in bootloader while booting.
 It's configured using `HAVE_BUTTON` define.
 If your button has a debounce capacitor, you can use `BUTTON_SAMPLE_DELAY_CYCLES` define to specify how many cycles to wait before sampling the I/O pin, by default it is approximately 20ms in a 72Mhz MCU.